 When confronted with a triple dog dare, Flick didn’t dare refuse.
 Until help arrived, it looked like Flick’s tongue might end up stuck on a frozen pole for good.
 To create that tense, goofy scene, writer-producer-director Bob Clark used a hidden suction tube to safely create the illusion that his tongue had frozen to the metal.

 A Christmas Story ended up one of actor Scott Schwartz’s biggest roles, but he did land some other work such as 1982’s The Toy.
 But after struggling to find gigs in the early 90s, he actually started working in the adult film industry.
 Most of his roles weren’t sexual, though some certainly were, and this carried on until the 2000s.
 Finally, he decided to try a more serious form of acting again to modest success.

 6. R.D.
 Robb (Schwartz)

-Ralphie Parker’s friend Schwartz, not to be confused as Flick’s Scott Swartz, stuck with Ralphie through all of Scut Farkus’s bullying, but he also caused a bit of trouble with that triple dog dare.
-Though, he must have had some kind of a reputation if parents can believe he taught Ralphie how to swear like so foully.
+Ralphie Parker’s friend Schwartz, not to be confused with Flick’s Scott Swartz, stuck with Ralphie through all of Scut Farkus’s bullying, but he also caused a bit of trouble with that triple dog dare.
+Though, he must have had some kind of a reputation if parents can believe he taught Ralphie how to swear so foully.
 Thankfully he didn’t go blind from soap poisoning like everyone feared.

 7. Zack Ward (Scut Farkus)